kamilc/campers/README.md

 # Launch the heavy training job
 campers run training

+# Start a client demo (share the public IP with clients)
+campers run demo

 # Check status of all your camps (showing estimated monthly costs)
 campers list